American Eagle Outfitters: Abercrombie & Fitch lawsuits

 Since 1999, Abercrombie & Fitch has sued American Eagle Outfitters at least three times for allegedly copying its designs and its advertisements.
 On all occasions, American Eagle prevailed in court on the grounds that A&F cannot stop it from presenting similar designs since such designs cannot be copyrighted in the United States.
 Nevertheless, American Eagle clothing designs have since trended away in appearance from Abercrombie & Fitch designs.
-American Eagle merchandise is considered "retro/vintage" cost-efficient clothing, whereas Abercrombie & Fitch merchandise has become an internationally known "near-luxury" line of clothing with "preppy", high-grade, and high-priced fashions, on the same level with that of companies such as Polo Ralph Lauren.
 Judges have generally ruled that giving Abercrombie exclusive rights to market its clothing in a certain way "would be anti-competitive."

+On July 23, 2025, American Eagle launched a campaign featuring the actress Sydney Sweeney in which she was marketed as having "great jeans", a pun on "great genes".
+Some outlets compared the advertisement to a 1980 Calvin Klein campaign that featured Brooke Shields.
+American Eagle Outfitters stock price rose 10% after announcing the campaign, which was designed to improve sales with Generation Z customers amid uncertainty over increased costs due to tariffs, and was reportedly the company's most expensive campaign to date.